 It is possible that this is one of the largest frescoes in the world, possibly surpassed by the frescoes in Sigiriya, Sri Lanka.

 The polychrome exterior of Florence Cathedral is unusual for such giant buildings.
 Many sorts of marble have been used for it, mainly white marble from Carrara, green – from Prato and red – from Siena.

 Facade decoration was designed to create a uniform ensemble with the existing facades of Baptistery and Giotto’s Campanile – two outstanding buildings next to the cathedral, forming a single ensemble.

-If compared to the exterior, interior of the Florence Cathedral seems almost austere.
+If compared to the exterior, the interior of the Florence Cathedral seems almost austere.
 Nevertheless here are located important works of art.

 Very valuable are 44 stained glass windows from the 14th and 15th century, made by such masters as Donatello, Lorenzo Ghiberti, Paolo Uccello and Andrea del Castagno.

-Interesting artworks are the almost monochrome frescoes "Funerary Monument to Sir John Hawkwood" (Paolo Uccello, 1436) and "Equestrian statue of Niccolò da Tolentino" (Andrea del Castagno, 1456) – both resemble the colors of marble stone.
+Interesting artworks are the almost monochrome frescoes "Funerary Monument to Sir John Hawkwood" (Paolo Uccello, 1436) and "Equestrian statue of Niccolò da Tolentino" (Andrea del Castagno, 1456) – both resemble the colours of marble stone.

 Should be mentioned also the clock which shows Italian time – 24 hours, with the day ending at the sunset.
 Few such clocks have been preserved.

 - Il Duomo di Firence – Cattedrale di S. Maria del Fiore – the official website.
 Accessed in the 22nd July 2012

 - Opera di Santa Maria Del Fiore, Cattedrale di Santa Maria del Fiore.
 Accessed in the 23rd July 2018